 Trello offers another example.
 This virtual whiteboard might be used for anything from wedding planning to software bug triage.

 Savvy sales teams know that industry expertise helps establish the trusted advisor relationship requisite to closing the big deals, which makes lead routing by specialization or use case increasingly important for enterprise sales models.

 Let’s take an example of software targeted to creative firms, encompassing graphic design, animation, film editing, and illustration.
 It’s unlikely all sales reps will develop the expertise needed to speak to the needs of all of those varied professionals, even if they do sit under a similar umbrella.

-Instead, you may have your top sales reps cover the largest deals that involve multiple products across a company, but route smaller, more specialized deals to reps who specialize in a particular area.
-Reps that specialize in the graphic design product can handle all deals that come in with that interest as an entry point, whereas those who specialize in the animation product speak to the animation firms who are interested.
+Instead, you may have your top sales reps cover the largest deals that involve multiple products across a company, but route smaller, more specialized deals to reps who specialize in particular areas.

 The most sophisticated sales models implement lead scoring as part of their lead routing process.
 Lead scoring assigns a quantifiable value to every lead generated for the business, usually by a numerical point system.